Adding Electroluminescent Coach Lamps

 The factory electroluminescent coach lamps were standard on all 1983-86 Cougar LS models, and 1983-84 base (GS) models that had them as an option.
 No XR7 model had them, and no post-1986 Cougar had them.
 Here's how they work: inside the emblem's tan-colored casing is a miniature power inverter that works off 12v.
 The inverter is attached to a thin electroluminescent plate via two copper bands.
 When lit, the plate will emit an audible hum or whine.
 On top of the plate is a light diffuser, which helps to distribute the light evenly, and then the top acrylic Cougar logo.
 The acrylic is glued to the casing from the factory.
 The entire assembly is held to the car via a metal retaining ring with rubber on the back to prevent water infiltration.
 The ring has 3 prongs on the back side, which go through the car's rear quarter panel, and attach inside with aluminum quick-nuts.
 The bolt pattern for the ring favors the 1983-86 cars, as the bolt pattern shrunk just enough not to make these usable directly on 1987-97 cars.

 The hardest part about the EL coach lamps is actually finding them.
-They are not sold at Ford dealerships anymore, and NOS lamps go for big bucks on eBay.
+They are not sold at Ford dealerships anymore, and NOS lamps go for big bucks on eBay when they're available, which isn't often.
 Used units do show up on eBay, albeit very rarely.
 You may have to go hunting at swap meets or the local salvage yard.
 Remember, there are plenty of 1983-86 LS owners that are looking to replace their burned-out lamps, so the competition will be fierce.
 Also don't forget that you will need the EL lamp assembly as well as the retainer (trim) rings to hold them in—both are necessary.

 If you acquire a set, the first thing you MUST do is test them, so that you don't end up drilling holes in your car for nothing.
 The lamps invert the power off 12v DC, so usually you'd just hook up the power (brown) and ground (black) wires to a car battery to test them.
 However, a neat trick is to carry a 9v battery with you and test the light out on that.
 It won't show at full brightness but you will be able to see if it does light up at all, and you should hear the inverter hum a little.
 If so, you know you've got working units at least, and you're ready to install.
 If not, see the Troubleshooting section below.